noi-techpark/odh-docs/source/howto.rst

    have a dedicated tutorial to help them bootstrapping the environment and start coding right away.

-#. :doc:`howto/development`.
+#. :doc:`/howto/development`.
 This tutorial is still in development and
    not so useful at the moment!

-#. :doc:`howto/postman`.
+#. :doc:`/howto/postman`.
 This howto guides you in the setup of Postman,
    a popular API development environment.

+#. :doc:`/howto/noievents`.
+In this howto you will learn how to enter
+   and modify NOI events directly from the |odh| portal.